Sylvaroue/Projet_Banque/README.md

 * add or delete an operation
 * add an operation repeated each month at the same date

 This repository contains the Backend part of the project.
-The associated Backend can be found in the repository : "Projet_Banque_Angular".
+The associated Frontend can be found in the repository : "Projet_Banque_Angular".

 ## Getting Started